 EMERGENCY ROOM OR URGENT CARE AFTER AUTO ACCIDENT?

-Our car accident lawyers see many cases where the people in a the crash go to urgent care or the emergency room to get checked out.
-Sometimes our lawyers are asked after the accident if the people in the crash should get checked out at urgent care or the emergency room right away.
+Our car accident lawyers see many cases where the people in a crash go to urgent care or the emergency room just to get checked out.
+Sometimes our lawyers are asked after an accident if the people in the crash should get checked out at urgent care or the ER right away.
 Our answer is that it really depends on the situation and how the person is feeling at the time.

 Generally, there is no real reason to get checked out by a doctor JUST because you were involved in a car accident.
-On the other hand if you may have been seriously injured, then of course you should go to the emergency room or urgent care right away.
+On the other hand, if you think you may have actually been seriously injured, then of course you should go to the emergency room or urgent care right away.
 Obviously if you may have a broken bone or you are having severe neck or back pain you should get checked out immediately.
-Other signs that you should get checked out right away are if you are feeling nausea, are having trouble with concentration or thinking, are having difficulty standing or walking, etc.
+Other signs that you should get checked out right away include if you are feeling nausea, are having trouble with concentration or thinking, are having difficulty standing or walking, etc.

 FOCUS ON YOUR HEALTH FIRST, NOT YOUR CASE

 Some people assume that they should get checked out by a doctor immediately after a car accident so it will help their case later.
 There is a tiny bit of truth to this, because an insurance company lawyer will bring up there was no immediate treatment if they are fighting your case in court.
 However, there are also disadvantages to going to an urgent care or emergency room rather than seeing your own doctor a day or two later.
 For one thing, when you go to an urgent care or emergency room after an accident, you may be there waiting a long time.